It’s here! It’s the day you’ve finally reached your goal weight after months and months of hard work, good eating habits and consistent exercise.

 Interestingly, the secret to keeping your body from regaining all your weight, is really not such a secret.

-Honestly, it’s just as simple as getting back into your regular exercise routine and sticking to it!
-(And yes, a night of dancing will count!)
+Honestly, it’s just as simple as getting back into a regular exercise routine and sticking to it!
+And yes, a night of dancing will count!

-In fact, researchers have recently shown through meticulous experiments that EXERCISE can and will prevent your body from regaining weight loss after months and months of serious dieting, (as long as you’re not blowing off healthy eating habits completely).
+In fact, researchers have recently shown through meticulous experiments that regular exercise can and will prevent your body from regaining weight loss after months and months of serious dieting.
+Of course, it helps even more if you’re also practicing some basic healthy eating habits.